Societal collapse: Disease outbreaks

-As humans spread around the globe, human societies flourish and become more dependent on trade, and because urbanization means that people leave sparsely-populated rural areas for densely-populated neighborhoods, infectious diseases spread much more easily.
+As humans spread around the globe, human societies flourish and become more dependent on trade, and because urbanization means that people leave sparsely populated rural areas for densely populated neighborhoods, infectious diseases spread much more easily.
 Outbreaks are frequent, even in the modern era, but medical advances have been able to alleviate their impacts.
 In fact, the human population grew tremendously in the twentieth century, as did the population of farm animals, from which diseases could jump to humans, but in the developed world and increasingly also in the developing world, people are less likely to fall victim to infectious diseases than ever before.
 For instance, the advent of antibiotics, starting with penicillin in 1928, has resulted in the saving of the lives of hundreds of millions of people suffering from bacterial infections.
-However, there is no guarantee that would continue because bacteria are becoming increasingly resistant to antibiotics, and doctors and public health experts such as former Chief Medical Officer for England Sally Davies have even warned of an incoming "antibiotic apocalypse."
+However, there is no guarantee that would continue because bacteria are becoming increasingly resistant to antibiotics, and doctors and public health experts such as former Chief Medical Officer for England Sally Davies have even warned of an incoming "antibiotic apocalypse".
 The World Health Organization warned in 2019 that the spread of vaccine scepticism has been accompanied by the resurrection of long-conquered diseases like measles.
-This lead the WHO to name the antivaccination movement one of the world's top 10 public-health threats.
+This led the WHO to name the antivaccination movement one of the world's top 10 public-health threats.

+Institutional unemployment

+During the Roman Empire, citizen employment was vastly being replaced by slave labor.
+Slaves were replacing many of the jobs citizens were doing.
+Slaves were receiving apprenticeships and education and were even learning to replace the jobs of skilled craftsman.

+Since slaves do not pay taxes and were replacing most jobs from citizens, this reduced the revenue the state could accrue from their citizens.